danbev/learning-ai/notes/llava.md

 ## Large Language and Vision Assistent
 LLaVA is an open-source chatbot/assistent trained by fine-tuning LLaMA/Vicuna on GPT-generated multimodal instruction-following data.
-So it is able to take in an image and we can ask questions about the image and it will answer them (this is the instruction part).
+So it is able to take in an image and a prompt and it will answer them (this is the instruction part).

 An interesting part of the learning process is that each image needs some text to go with it, but how do we get that text?